 - kidney damage in extreme cases

-The gel from an aloe plant is not generally toxic to cats, and there are veterinary products that use it to soothe burns, scratches, eczema, skin infections, and bruises.
-The gel is rich in vitamin B12, C, and E and can help maintain a healthy digestive system when eaten in small quantities.
+The gel from an aloe plant is not generally toxic to cats, and some veterinary products use it to soothe burns, scratches, eczema, skin infections, and bruises.
+The gel is rich in vitamins B12, C, and E and can help maintain a healthy digestive system when eaten in small quantities.

-However, you should never add parts of aloe plants from your garden to your cat’s food.
+However, you should never add aloe plant parts from your garden to your cat’s food.
 You should only use products recommended by a veterinarian for your cat.

 As you can see, this is an indoor plant that, although it has medicinal purposes for humans, can be dangerous to your cat.
 The only way to be 100% certain your cat won’t get sick is to prevent him from having any access to it.
 If your cat isn’t a climber, this can be done by putting the plants up high.
-Other people put them inside cages or behind wire barriers that the cats cannot access.
-There are many fun, creative ways you can create boundaries to protect your cats.
+Other people put them inside cages or behind wire barriers the cats cannot access.
+You can create boundaries to protect your cats in many fun, creative ways.

 It has the added bonus of protecting your plants since cats chewing on them can also damage or even kill them.
 Do you have any advice you’d want to add for people who own cats and aloe plants?